 3. Get Involved In Extracurriculars

 More into classic literature than shooting hoops?
 Many schools have programs where you can volunteer to tutor younger students, which can not only help sharpen your skills, but may look great on an application.
-Whatever you’re into, don’t be afraid to branch out and try something new—you might just find a new passion for marine biology after organizing a beach clean up day with your classmates.
+Whatever you’re into, don’t be afraid to branch out and try something new — you might discover you have a passion for marine biology after organizing a beach clean up day with your classmates.

 4. Consider Taking AP Courses